hyiltiz/pashrap_en/_posts/2014-03-11-Tumiki-Fighters-Cheat-to-be-Invincible-and-Super-powerful.md

 ---
 layout: post
-title: Tumiki Fighters Cheat: Invincible and Super-powerful
+title: Tumiki Fighters Cheat to be Invincible and Super-powerful
 categories:
  - Software
 tags: